5cover/portfolio/doc/done.md

 ~~No need for lang class, just have an helper function that reads the JSON file in object mode.~~

-Yes need for lang class, because translation is sometimes associated with more complex logic (*fFormatTitle*...).
+Yes need for lang class, because translation is sometimes associated with more complex logic (*fmtTitle*...).
 Although i could use format strings for this, provided PHP has support for this.
 Look it up in the documentation I guess.

 ## Définir mes amis